Dismental/Dismental/README.md

 ## Ignore
 There's a `/Godot/.gdlintignore` file where you can include files that should be ignored by the linter when directories looked through.

+##Exporting to MacOS

+The game can now be exported to a .dmg.
+Accessing the resources (res://) was not yet successful, thus a reference to a .xml file for face tracking is hardcoded for now.
+This also requires additional steps to get the .xml file at the right location.

+Follow these steps when exporting the game:

+- When exporting use the 'Export all' button together with export mode 'Export all resources in the project'
+- Move the DefuseTheBomb.app in the .dmg file to your user applications folder (~/Applications)
+- Navigate to the Resources folder (DefuseTheBomb.app/Contents/Resources/).
+A .app can be opened with 'show package contents' (available with right-click)
+- Get the haarcascade_frontalface_default.xml file from the repository (src/opencv_data/haarcascade)
+- Copy the .xml file to the Resources folder